crgp01/JavaScript-and-Structured-Query-Language/SQLite3 Exercises/SQLExercises.md

 	    "9"	"To Kill a Mockingbird"
 	    "10"	"Domain Driven Design"

-4. Add the book 'The Pragmatic Programmer', and add yourself as a member.
+4.Add the book 'The Pragmatic Programmer', and add yourself as a member.
 Check out 'The Pragmatic Programmer'.
 Use your query from question 1 to verify that you have checked it out.
 Also, provide the SQL used to update the database.

 		insert into book (title) values ("The Pragmatic Programmer");